 Medina’s poetic films preserve and recognize tender living migrant memories and the haunting reverberations, echos, of the hidden and buried, with eternal reverence for his beloved mama, and the migrant matriarchs who protect generations forth from violence, towards dreams of rest, togetherness, and care.

 Recognitions include The Apichatpong Weerasethakul Playlab, The UFO Film Lab supported by BAM, The Jerome Fellowship, and The McKnight Fellowship among others.
+He has been a guest lecturer at the University of Minnesota and St Olaf College.

 “Pero no cambia mi amor